syncfusion-content/wpf-docs/wpf/Scheduler/LoadOnDemand.md

 documentation: ug
 ---
 # Load on demand in WPF Scheduler (SfScheduler)
-The scheduler supports to loading appointment on-demand and its improves the loading performance when you have appointments range for multiple years.
+The scheduler supports to loading appointment on-demand with loading indicator and its improves the loading performance when you have appointments range for multiple years.

 ## Load on-demand on recurring appointment
  A recurring appointment series is never stored in the underlying data source.
 The data source only contains records for the pattern and changed appointments.
 For example, you have 2 pattern appointments, where each appointment generates a series of 10 regular appointments.
 Thus, only 2 pattern appointments are stored in the underlying data source, in place of 20 appointments.
 When a pattern appointment is loaded into the Schedule, the control calculates the recurring series and displays appointments from the series in the active view.